tonychu805/tonychu805/README.md

 ### 1. Building a retail data pipeline
 ***Code:*** [`building a retail data pipeline.ipynb`](https://github.com/tonychu805/building-a-retail-data-pipeline/blob/main/building%20a%20retail%20data%20pipeline.ipynb)

-**Description:** Created a data pipeline for the analysis of supply and demand around the holiday seasons, and generated a monthly sale out report
+**Description:** Created a data pipeline for the analysis of supply and demand around the holiday seasons, and generated a monthly sale out report.

 ## Writings & Notes(Notion)